 Fighting Back: Monitor your regular credit card and bank statements to be sure they arrive safely.
 Do not give any bank account information over the phone unless you are sure you know the caller.
 Never give your Social Security Number over the phone unless you know it will be secure.

-Online Information Brokers are used legitimately for background checks, to track down debtors or to help find lost relatives.
+Online Information Brokers are used legitimately for background checks such as this background check in Idaho for example, to track down debtors or to help find lost relatives.

 The Scam: Thieves steal credit card or bank statements from your mailbox or trash.
 Then they use one of these stolen credit card numbers or your bank account data to gain in depth information about you through online information brokers.
 This information is gained through email, ensuring their secrecy.
 The only cost is a small fee which they can charge on your stolen card!
 These new details allow the criminals to order more credit cards, create phony driver’s licenses and steal from your bank accounts.